ghzserg/g28_tenz/Readme.md

 - Precisely determine the true bed position,
 - Avoid Z-offset issues.

+Attention!
+It's recommended to set Z-Offset to 0.0.
+Then, adjust it.

 # Installation

 To use this mod with your Flashforge AD5X/AD5M/AD5M Pro: